-1,1147,1189,1517,10056

 search Menu

-Attention Deficit Hyperactivity Disorder (ADHD) Assessment
+Attention Deficit Hyperactivity Disorder (ADHD) Service

 ADHD is a condition which affects your concentration and patience.
 You might find that you’re more impulsive and easily distracted, and you find it difficult to focus at work, in school and in relationships.